 This buttermilk banana bread recipe is made from butter, sugar, eggs, and bananas.
 Fresh buttermilk in the batter makes a moist and delicious bread.
-You can also find other recipes for quick breads here.

 Having a few leftover bananas around seems to be a common occurrence in our household, so this is a recipe that frequently gets brought out as a way to use up those extra bananas.